gravitational/gravity/docs/7.x/quickstart.md

 compliance in organizations by publishing Kubernetes images that are pre-configured and approved by the security and compliance teams.

-If you need additional guidance with packaging your Kubernetes clusters into Gravity appliances, our implementation services team can help (info@gravitational.com).
+If you need additional guidance with packaging your Kubernetes clusters into Gravity deployments, our implementation services team can help (info@gravitational.com).